zinga331/simon-db/README.md

 export MONGOHOSTNAME=<yourmongodbhostname>
 ```

-For your development environment add the variables to your shell's profile file.
+For your development environment add the same export commands to your shell's profile file.
+Depending on what console you are using the location for your shell profile will be different.
+For example, on a Mac you typically are using Zsh and you will add the export commands to the `.zprofile` file found in your user directory.

 ## Study this code